diamonddev107/checklist_vikunja/docs/content/doc/development/mage.md

 mage build:build
 {{< /highlight >}}

-or
+Builds a `vikunja`-binary in the root directory of the repo for the platform it is run on.

+### Statically compile all templates into the binary

 {{< highlight bash >}}
-mage build
+mage build:generate
 {{< /highlight >}}

-Builds a `vikunja`-binary in the root directory of the repo for the platform it is run on.
+This generates static code with all templates, meaning no template need to be referenced at runtime.

 ### clean